TSAMMODD/pa3/src/README.md

 The only command that we added to the server that were not mentioned in the requirements is the */nick <nickname>* command.
 That command will change user's nickname.

+We implemented the timeout for idle users.
+The timeout is 3 minutes and resets every time the user sends a message or a command.

 # Questions

 ## Question 5